 My Actual Answer: It depends what kind of jellyfish it is.

 I realize if it looks like floating jelly, it's considered a 'jellyfish', but there are different types of jellyfish and also animals that look like jellyfish but are something else entirely.
 Not all jellyfish can hurt you.
 The jellyball pictured above, for example, is common off the coast of South Carolina, where I live.
 What do you do when you see one?
 If you are a kid, you'll probably pick it up and throw it at another kid (unless it's alive and then you avoid it because they kind of hurt when the waves throws one at you).
 This is a non-venomous jellyfish.
 Most parts of the world have non-venomous jellyfish, which tend to be easy-to-spot.
 It's the jellyfish you don't see that present the biggest threat.
-Many jellyfish are transparent, like the one pictured below.
+Many jellyfish are transparent.
 You probably won't see them in the water, so if you are stung you won't know exactly what got you.
 If you see a jellyfish and don't know what type it is, treat it like a venomous species and get away from it.

 Question: How do I treat a jellyfish sting?